Kaishiyoku/laravel-recharts/docs/README.md

 The project is in a very early stage.
 At the moment line and bar charts are supported with few configuration options (you can define the basic color of each element).

 Later on I plan to add more customization options like customizing the cartesian grid of the chart for example.

+## Alpha state

+Please keep in mind that this package currently is in alpha state.
+Breaking changes are very likely.